 The second torture victim I met while I was stationed at a forward operating base in Iraq.
-He was a well-known leader of Sons of Iraq (SOI).
-The SOI were Sunni tribesmen who, as part of Iraq war commander General David Petraeus's much-discussed "Anbar Awakening" agreed to stop killing Americans and, in return for money we paid them, take up arms against al-Qaeda.
-That was 2007.
-By 2010, when I met the man, the Sons of Iraq, as Sunnis, had no friends in the Shiadominated government of Nouri al-Maliki in Baghdad and the US was expediently allowing its Sunni friendships to fade away.
+He was a well-known SOI leader.
+The SOI, or Sons of Iraq, were Sunni tribesmen who, as part of Iraq War commander General David Petraeus's much-discussed "Anbar Awakening" agreed to stop killing Americans and, in return for money we paid them, take up arms against al-Qaeda.
+That was 2007

+By 2010, when I met the man, the Sons of Iraq, as Sunnis, had no friends in the Shia-dominated government of Nouri al-Maliki in Baghdad and the US was expediently allowing its Sunni friendships to fade away.